davidedelpapa/thttp/README.md

 # thttp

-A minimalist static webserver written in Rust + Actix
+A minimalist static webserver/fileserver written in Rust + Actix

-#### WARNING: DO NOT USE IN PRODUCTION!!!
+#### WARNING: DO NOT USE IN PRODUCTION, IT IS MEANT FOR THE DEV !

 ## Usage